LakeinLove/Mage-The-Awakening/Magic/Spellcasting/Down and Dirty Spellcasting.md

 ---

 Often these spells are effects that the mage creates on a regular basis, and the risk of failure is small and has little to no impact on the drama of the story.
-Determining spell factor penalties and [[Yantra]] bonuses for these kinds of spells is cumbersome.
+Determining [[Spell Factors|spell factor]] penalties and [[Yantra]] bonuses for these kinds of spells is cumbersome.

 In these cases, just have players roll [[Gnosis]] + [[Arcanum]].